EOSIO/eosio.cdt/docs/06_how-to-guides/50_how-to-create-and-use-action-wrappers.md

 ### 1. Define The Action Wrapper

-To define an action wrapper for the `mod` action, make use of the `eosio::action_wrapper` template, with  the first parameter the action name as a `eosio::name` and second parameter as the reference to the action method:
+To define an action wrapper for the `mod` action, use the `eosio::action_wrapper` template, with  the first parameter the action name as a `eosio::name` and second parameter as the reference to the action method:

 ```diff
 class [[eosio::contract]] multi_index_example : public contract {